pebreo/pebreo.github.io/endgame/DREAM-BIG.md

 # Book TLDR
 The plan:
-life: adopt antifragile mindset. understand consciousness & intelligence.
+For life, adopt antifragile mindset. understand consciousness & intelligence.

-love: destigmatize polyamory & enm
+For love, destigmatize polyamory & enm

-wealth: build karma socioecomics using human-aligned AI & blockchain
+For wealth, build karma socioecomics using human-aligned AI & blockchain.

 why it would work:
 - ai human aligned, understandble & explanable, affordable to ALL